virajdoshi02/hw00-intro-base/README.md

 ## Running the Code

 1. [Install Node.js](https://nodejs.org/en/download/).
 Node.js is a JavaScript runtime.
 It basically allows you to run JavaScript when not in a browser.
 For our purposes, this is not necessary.
-The important part is that with it comes `npm`, the Node Package Manager.
+The important part is that with it comes `npm` the Node Package Manager.
 This allows us to easily declare and install external dependencies such as [dat.GUI](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage), and [glMatrix](http://glmatrix.net/).

 2. Using a command terminal, run `npm install` in the root directory of your project.
 This will download all of those dependencies.